 “You are agreeing to let your minor child engage in a potentially dangerous activity.
 You are agreeing that, even if the released parties use reasonable care in providing this activity, there is a chance your child may be seriously injured or killed by participating in this activity because there are certain dangers inherent in the activity which cannot be avoided or eliminated.”

-Don’t believe any lies about these animals being domesticated – that is a process that takes thousands of years.
+Don’t believe lies about these animals being domesticated – that process takes thousands of years.
 These animals have been taken out of the wild.

 Many tour operators will tell you that the dolphins enjoy performing, but the truth is they are only doing this because they have been trained too for food.